Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Introduction

-All the methods described above focused solely on cases in which the outcome is continuous.
-Discrete outcomes introduce additional computational challenges to the estimation of ITR and the variable selection procedure, due to the use of the non-identity link function.
+All of the afore-mentioned methods focus solely on the case in which the outcome is continuous.
+Discrete outcomes introduce additional computational challenges to the estimation of ITRs and the variable selection procedure, due to the common use of a non-identity link function.
 Existing literature focusing on discrete outcomes ITR estimation includes Q-learning \citep{DTRs,linn2017interactive}, Bayesian additive regression trees \citep{logan2019decision}, and A-learning \citep{robins1992estimating, tchetgen2010doubly}.
-However, none of these previous works have been extended to include variable selection.
-In this article, we focus on developing doubly robust ITR estimation with variable selection for discrete outcomes.
+However, none of these approaches has been extended to include variable selection. \citet{tian2014simple} proposed a straightforward method for estimating ITRs while performing tailoring variable selection by omitting all main effect terms for covariates, and re-scaling the covariates in the interaction terms.
+In this approach, the binary outcome case was also considered, although only in the randomized-treatment setting. \citet{chen2017general} further generalized the method in \citet{tian2014simple} to observational studies for ITR estimation and variable selection.
+Nevertheless, the proposed approach for binary outcomes requires the propensity score to be correctly specified.
+A further augmentation of \citet{tian2014simple} and \citet{chen2017general} was discussed in \citet{chen2017general} for binary outcomes, yet this augmentation approach still cannot achieve the desired double robustness property, because of the use of the nonlinear loss function (see Remark 2 in \citet{tian2014simple} for a more detailed explanation).
+In other words, the augmentation idea for binary outcomes in \citet{chen2017general} is used mainly for the resulting efficiency gain; a correct specification of the treatment model is still needed for consistent ITR estimation even if the outcome model is correctly specified.
+In this article, we focus on developing doubly robust ITR estimation with variable selection for discrete outcomes (count and binary outcomes).